menandmice/micetro_docs/guides/user-manual/webapp_user_guide.rst

 Viewing object details in the Inspector
 ---------------------------------------
-The Inspector, located to the right of the grid on each page, serves as an info box for the selected objects, such as DNS zones.
+The Inspector, located to the right of the data grid on each page, serves as an info box for the selected objects, such as DNS zones.
 In some cases, it's possible to edit the information in the Inspector, such as DNS zone authority, or the Start of Authority (SOA) record for each zone.
 For more information, refer to :ref:`zone-contents`.

 The **Properties** section of the Inspector displays all properties for the selected object.
 These include all custom properties that have been defined for a specific object type.